 Mark Corrigan: [voiceover] Sophie's the one.
 Toni's Russia; vast, mysterious, unconquerable.
 Sophie's Poland; manageable, won't put up too much of a fight.

-[Mark pulls back the duvet on his bed and is shocked to find a bloody mess of raw sausages and bacon spelling the word "JUDAS"]
+[Mark pulls back the duvet on his bed to find a bloody mess of raw sausages and bacon spelling the word "JUDAS"]

 Jeremy Usborne: What's the matter?
 I thought you liked pork.

 Mark Corrigan: How did... what does it mean?